 2. Drink some first!
 When milk freezes, it expands.
 So, drink enough from each container to leave a little bit of room for the milk to expand safely when it freezes.
 Leave 1 to 2 inches of empty space in each container.

-3. Thaw your frozen milk in a refrigerator, not at room temperature.
+3. TThaw your frozen milk in a refrigerator, not at room temperature.
+It is recommended to use defrosted milk within 2-3 days of thawing.

 4. After your milk is thawed, give it a good shake before drinking!